mrahma04/ecommerce-backend-v2.0/README.md

-# E-commerce Back End v2.0 ::building_construction::potted_plant:
+# E-commerce Back End v2.0 :building_construction::potted_plant:

 #### This is a back end application for an e-commerce site.
 It uses an Express.js API and uses Sequelize to interact with a MySQL database.